SaboZhang/EasyTidy-doc/docs/en/docs/index.md

    - `Extract`: Automatically extracts compressed files.
 If no target folder is provided, the files will be extracted in the source folder.
 For single files, extraction will occur in a folder named after the compressed file.
 If multiple files without a root directory are found, they will be extracted into a folder named after the compressed file.
 Only files matching the given rules will be extracted.
    - `Compress`: Automatically compresses files into a zip file.
 The zip file's name will be the same as the file's name, and the zip file's size and path will match the source file.
    - `Upload to WebDAV`: Automatically uploads matching files to a WebDAV server.
 Configuration of the WebDAV server must be done in the settings.
+   - `File encryption`: File encryption provides two methods: 1) 7z compressed file encryption, to create an encrypted compressed file; 2) AES-256 combined with PBKDF2 derived key encryption, which can be decrypted with commonly used tools like OpenSSL, ensuring a high level of security and compatibility.
+   - `File Snapshot`: Captures and exports a complete hierarchical file and directory structure of a hard disk drive as an HTML formatted snapshot document.

 4. **Shortcut and Enable**
    - `Enable`: Whether to enable this task.
 When enabled and associated with an automation trigger, EasyTidy will automatically run this task.